-a) I say this: prices will have to fall.
+(a) I say this: prices will have to fall.

 This here stands not for a noun, but for a whole statement, and it comes before what it represents instead of after, so that it is not exactly repeating anything.
 A similar pre-noun use is possible with it and what (see 103.
 Postponed Subjects in “It” Sentences and 145.
 Highlighting with “What” Sentences), while I usually corresponds to no other neighbouring meaning at all – we know who it is by looking at the speaker or the writer’s name.

 Note also that some words with a pronoun use can also be used like adjectives, with a noun placed directly after them.
 Technically they are then called “determiners” (see 110.
 Nouns Without “the” or “a”).
 One example is this in (a), which can have a noun like warning directly after it.
-Others include that, his, one, any, enough, each, all and other (for more on other, see 133.
+Others include all, any, each, enough, his, one, other, that and what (for more on other, see 133.
 Confusions of Similar Structures 1).
 Pronouns that cannot become determiners include mine, theirs, him, who, everybody, none and words ending in -self.

 Pronoun spellings are not unusual in sometimes being usable as another type of word.
 The spelling of the verb empty, for example, is also usable as an adjective or noun (see 66.
 Types of Passive Verb Meaning), the adjective spelling early can also be an adverb (see 120.
 Six Things to Know about Adverbs), and the preposition spelling before can also be a conjunction (see 84.
 Seven Things to Know about Prepositions).

 COMMON PRONOUN ERRORS